 Oral hygiene procedures consist of personal plaque removal by toothbrushing and/or flossing as well as the professional prophylaxis that often precedes a periodic dental examination.
 As ordinarily practiced, in neither case is there evidence that these lead to caries reductions.
 Daily personal oral hygiene (toothbrushing and flossing) is recommended in the interest of good hygiene and for the control of gingival disease.
 Toothbrushing is also required for the self-application of fluoride dentifrice, a proven caries preventive.

-So far, the treatment has been used in more than 100 test facilities around the world.
-The success rate is around 99%, and there are no reports of treated teeth re-decaying.
-For patients, the treatment will mean that for most cavities there will be no need for drilling – eliminating the noise, smell and discomfort that it can cause.
-100% of patients who have had the treatment say they would want it again if they needed another filling.
-It can be used as a preventative measure as well: children will never need fillings if they continue treatment.
+Back in 2002, the treatment had already been used in more than 100 test facilities around the world; the success rate was around 99%, and there were no reports of treated teeth re-decaying.
+For patients, the treatment meant that for most cavities there would be no need for drilling – eliminating the noise, smell and discomfort that it can cause.
+100% of patients who had the treatment said they would want it again if they needed another filling.
+It could be used as a preventative measure as well, with children never needing fillings if they continued treatment.
 Healthy teeth would need to be treated every six months or so, perhaps as part of a routine checkup.

 Your body is a highly complex, interconnected system.
 Instead of guessing at what might be wrong, let us help you discover what is really going on inside your body based on the many clues it is giving.